ruffle-rs/ruffle-android/README.md

 There are also (optionally) single-arch split APKs next to it.

 After the first step (installing Android Studio), opening the `app` project in Android Studio for development and debugging also works.
+The native libraries will still have to be built and copied over manually every time though, as shown above.

 # Development Tips